 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Sorvings that are governed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: PriorityCare (continued) Call Papa at 833.680.5959 (TTY 711), Monday-Friday 8 am-11 pm and Saturday- Sunday 8 am-8 pm (EST) to schedule companion care visits, connect with the Papa Care Concierge team, or for caregiver support services.
-Prostate cancer screening exams For men, age 50 and older, covered services include the following once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no copayment for an annual PSA test.
-40% for an annual PSA test.
-You get a PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): For men aged 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test You get a PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
 If you've had a previous PSA that was elevated, or are being treated for conditions which may lead to prostate cancer which include but are not limited to prostatitis (inflammation of the prostate) or benign prostatic hyperplasia (enlargement of the prostate), or have had prostate cancer, your PSA test may be considered diagnostic.
-See "Outpatient diagnostic tests and therapeutic services and supplies."

-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are accounted for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+See "Outpatient diagnostic tests and therapeutic services and supplies".
+There is no copayment for an annual PSA test.
+30% for an annual PSA test.
+Deductible does apply.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-Prior authorization may apply, see page 52 for more information. \$0 for devices implanted as part of a surgery in an ambulatory surgery center or outpatient hospital facility.
+Prior authorization may apply, see page 56 for more information. \$0 for devices implanted as part of a surgery in an ambulatory surgery center or outpatient hospital facility.
 20% for all other Medicare-covered prosthetic devices and supplies.
 30% for Medicare-covered prosthetic devices and supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 for each Medicare- covered pulmonary rehabilitation service.
-40% for each Medicare- covered pulmonary rehabilitation service.
+Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Comiton that are a second for a second What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Rural Health Clinic Rural health clinics are located in non- urbanized areas.
-These clinics offer outpatient primary care and preventive health services to people in medically underserved or shortage areas. \$0 for each rural health clinic visit.
-40% for each rural health clinic visit.
-The following lab tests are provided at rural health clinics, see "Outpatient diagnostic tests and therapeutic services and supplies" for cost share, within this Medical Benefits Chart: • Stick or tablet chemical urine exam or both • Hemoglobin or hematocrit • Blood sugar • Occult blood stool specimens exam • Pregnancy tests • Primary culturing to send to a certified laboratory Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 for each Medicare- covered pulmonary rehabilitation service.
+30% for each Medicare-covered pulmonary rehabilitation service.
+Deductible does apply.
+Rural Health Clinic Rural health clinics are located in non- urbanized areas.
+These clinics offer outpatient primary care and preventive health services to people in medically underserved or shortage areas.
+The following lab tests are provided at rural health clinics, see "Outpatient diagnostic tests and therapeutic services and supplies" for cost share, within this Medical Benefits Chart: • Stick or tablet chemical urine exam or both • Hemoglobin or hematocrit • Blood sugar • Occult blood stool specimens exam • Pregnancy tests • Primary culturing to send to a certified laboratory \$10 for each rural health clinic visit.
+30% for each rural health clinic visit.
+Deductible does apply.
+Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 There is no copayment for the Medicare-covered screening and counseling to reduce alcohol misuse.
-40% for the Medicare-covered screening and counseling to reduce alcohol misuse.
+30% for the Medicare- covered screening and counseling to reduce alcohol misuse.
+Deductible does apply.